A master thesis on UX design for empowering a better coherence and cohesion between different cultures.

 The collected drawings were compared between the cultures and the one that had the highest similarities with each other was selected and reconstructed.

-Visual hierarchy, Consistency, Affordance, magical number seven, etc, interactive elements are constructed based on cognitive psychology.
+Visual hierarchy, Consistency, Affordance, magical number seven, etc., interactive elements are constructed based on cognitive psychology.
 It is valid for every mankind, irrespective of culture.

-Their size is no smaller than 44x30 px, according to MIT Touch Lab research and Clark&Frost.
+Their size is no smaller than 44x30 px, according to MIT Touch Lab research and Clark & Frost.

 This thesis demonstrates the process of developing UX designs for two different cultural groups.

 The Double Diamond Process from Design Council is a pioneer of the traditional UX design process and has been playing an active part in various UX design projects across the world.
-But the two cultural groups in the study were those without cultural connection to each other, so their issues differed fundamentally.

 Therefore, a broader scale of penetrating user research and a comparison of the results were necessary.